Biology

 1. Identify the unique challenges of life in the marine environment and describe some of the adaptations and strategies found in marine organisms.
 2. Describe the diversity of marine habitats, demonstrating knowledge of the organisms that live there and applying fundamental ecological concepts such as habitat, niche, population, survivorship, and trophic levels.
 3. Summarize the physical, chemical, and geological characteristics of the ocean.
 4. Apply the scientific method by generating hypotheses, designing controlled experiments and field studies, and analyzing results.
 5. Utilize taxonomic keys to identify a variety of marine organisms.
 6. Analyze the role humans play in the marine environment, from direct intervention such as extracting resources, to indirect intervention such as caused by global climate change.

-BIO 140 : Nutrition for Culinarians
+BIO 140 : Culinary Nutrition

 Credits